 ARTICLE 13.
 CONFIDENTIALITY

 13.1 Confidentiality; Public Statements.
-Except as provided in Section 13.2, each Party agrees that, during the Term, it will hold in strict confidence and will not without the prior written consent of the other Party disclose to any Person any Confidential Information.
+Except as provided in Section 13.2, each Party agrees that, during the Term, it will in accordance with applicable law, hold in strict confidence and will not without the prior written consent of the other Party disclose to any Person any Confidential Information.
 The Parties shall consult with each other and neither Party shall issue any public announcement or statement with respect to the existence of this Agreement or any transaction contemplated hereby without the consent of the other Party.
+Nothing herein shall be deemed or construed to affect the rights or obligations of Customer to withhold or disclose Confidential Information in accordance with California Government Code section 6255.

 13.2 Actions Prior to Disclosure.
-In the event either Party determines that it is required by applicable law, rule, regulation or order of any Governmental Authority to disclose, file or otherwise make public the terms of this Agreement or any Confidential Information, it shall, prior to making any such disclosure, (a) notify the other Party of its determination that such disclosure is required and the basis for such determination and (b) in the case of any disclosure or filing with the SEC (or any other Governmental Authority), submit to the SEC (or such other Governmental Authority), after consultation with the other Party, an application for confidential treatment (or similar confidentiality request) and shall use reasonable efforts to obtain an order of the SEC (or such other Governmental Authority) granting the broadest confidential treatment that may be obtained with respect to this Agreement or such other Confidential Information (as the case may be).
+In the event either Party determines that it is required by applicable law, rule, regulation or order of any Governmental Authority to disclose, file or otherwise make public the terms of this Agreement or any Confidential Information, it shall, prior to making any such disclosure, (a) notify the other Party of its determination that such disclosure is required and the basis for such determination so that the other Party may take whatever action it deems appropriate, at its sole expense, including intervention in any proceeding and the seeking of an injunction to prohibit such disclosure and (b) in the case of any disclosure or filing with the SEC (or any other Governmental Authority), submit to the SEC (or such other Governmental Authority), after consultation with the other Party, an application for confidential treatment (or similar confidentiality request) and shall use reasonable efforts to obtain an order of the SEC (or such other Governmental Authority) granting the broadest confidential treatment that may be obtained with respect to this Agreement or such other Confidential Information (as the case may be).
+To the extent Customer is required by legal process to disclose the Confidential Information, Customer shall be entitled to make such disclosure in accordance with this Section 13.2 and by reason thereof shall not be in default under this Agreement.

 13.3 Non-Disclosure by Representatives.
 Notwithstanding the foregoing, each Party may disclose Confidential Information to officers, directors, employees and representatives of such Party or its Affiliates (collectively, "Representatives"); provided, that each Representative who receives any such information shall be informed of the confidential nature of such information and shall be directed to treat such Confidential Information in accordance with the terms of this Article 13.
 Customer and ENA shall be responsible for any breach of this Article 13 by any of their Representatives and each agrees, at its sole expense, to take all reasonable measures (including but not limited to court proceedings) to restrain its Representatives from prohibited or unauthorized disclosure or use of Confidential Information.